tOxicV4p0r/selenium-assignment/readme.md

 **Running the Test**

-The main test file is named scenario.robot.
-You can run the test by passing the `-v env:uat` parameter for environment setup.
+The main test file is named `scenario.robot`.
+Run the test by passing the `-v env:uat` parameter for environment setup.

 To execute the test:
 ```bash